-- Skeleton Name: the project skeleton name. - Build Type Name: the build type name, derived from the module nature name: com.is2t.easyant. buildtypes#build-[NATURE\NAME]. - Documentation: a link to the documentation. - SDK Menu: the menu to the direct wizard in MicroEJ SDK (if available).
-Any module nature can be created with the default wizard from File > New > Module Project . - Configuration: properties that can be defined to configure the module.
+- Skeleton Name: the project skeleton name. - Build Type Name: the build type name, derived from the module nature name: com.is2t.easyant. buildtypes#build-[NATURE\NAME]. - Documentation: a link to the documentation. - Wizard: the direct wizard shortcut in MicroEJ SDK (if available). - Configuration: properties that can be defined to configure the module.
 Properties are defined inside the ea:build tag of the module.ivy file, using ea:property tag as described in the section Build Options.
 A module nature also inherits the configuration properties from the listed Natures Plugins.